abdelazizSalah/Ethical-Labs/SideChannelAttacks/readme.md

 * I got this:
     - ![alt text](image-8.png)

+* so the task relies on
+    1. mistraining the CPU branch predictor
+    2. Triggering speculative out-of-bounds access
+    3. Leaking secret value threough the CPU cache
+    4. detecting leaked values via timing measurements (Flush and reload)

 ## Task 6
 * In this task, we will enhance the reliability of our Spectre attack.
 Due to noise in the system and unpredictable CPU caching behavior, the side-channel attack may sometimes return incorrect results or fail to detect the secret.
 To address this, we will modify our code to automatically repeat the attack multiple times, collecting results from each run.
 By analyzing these repeated measurements (e.g., using majority voting or the lowest timing values), our program should reliably identify the correct secret even in noisy environments.
 Additionally, we will introduce short delays between runs to prevent interference from previous executions, improving the accuracy of our cache-timing measurements.